High-Fidelity Capacity Expansion Planning for Puerto Rico's Electric Power System: Capacity Expansion Planning

 The goal of CEP is to find the investment plan that minimizes investment-stage and operational-stage costs, given respectively as $C^\text{1}(\textbf{x})$ and $C^\text{2}(\textbf{x})$, where $\textbf{x}\in\mathbb{R}^{|\mathcal{G}^*|+|\mathcal{S}^*|+|\mathcal{G}_T^\dagger|}$ is some candidate investment and retirement plan.
 Both cost terms are annualized to obtain the units of \$/year.

-The first-stage costs are given as the sum of amortized capital and annual fixed operation and maintenance (FOM) costs for new generators and storage elements as well as the costs to retire existing thermal generators.
-We also include the FOM costs associated to existing generators and storage and assume that the retirement of a thermal generator eliminates its FOM costs.
-This cost term is a linear function of the first-stage investment and retirement decision variables:
+The first-stage costs are given as the sum of annualized capital and annual fixed operations and maintenance (FOM) costs for new generators and storage elements as well as the costs to retire existing thermal generators.
+We also include the FOM costs associated with existing generators and storage and assume that the retirement of a thermal generator eliminates its FOM costs.
+The first-stage costs are a linear function of the first-stage investment and retirement decision variables:

-The second-stage costs are given as the sum of generator production costs for thermal and renewable units, thermal generator commitment-stage costs, storage costs, and penalties for load shedding, reserve shortfall, and thermal generator under-utilization.
-We assume that the operational scenario $\mathcal T$ considered has intervals of uniform length $\tau$.
-There are $T^{\text{rep}}$ operational scenarios per year.
+The second-stage costs are given as the sum of generator production costs for thermal and renewable units, thermal generator commitment-stage costs, storage costs, and penalties for load shedding, reserve shortfall, and thermal generator under-utilization: